skx/sos/API.md

 The blob-server is designed to store "data" with an "id".
 The data may be any binary string of arbitrary length, whereas the ID is assumed to be an alphanumeric string.

-> GET /blob/
+> GET /blobs

-* Return a JSON array of all know object-IDs.
+* Return a JSON array of all known object-IDs.

 > POST /blob/${id}